Independent Voters Alliance (IVA)

 I am in shock.
 I am grief-stricken, but not for me; I saved the $85 filing fee, and two months of very hard work.
 I grieve for the loss to our political process.
 I do grieve for the voters of District One, because they (we) have no choice except the candidates of the corrupt two-party bipartisan monopoly (dictatorship).
 They won another round.
 We lost.
 Read on.

 I apologize because if I had been super alert I could have checked constantly to see if the dictatorship had put up more ballot access barriers to competition.
 A change in deadlines to block competition is not a new bipartisan tactic.
-I apologize to the over 1,200 nonpartisan independent citizens who signed a petition to have another choice for Congress on their ballot.
+I apologize to the over 1,200 populist nonpartisan citizens who signed a petition to have another choice for Congress on their ballot.
 I apologize to the citizens who contributed cash to the Citizens for Stevenson campaign committee.
 I know how fervently you all wanted another choice on your ballot, a candidate other than a candidate of the corrupt Democratic Party or of the corrupt Republican Party.
 We need to THRO1 hypocritical bipartisan incumbents out of office.

 Steve Chabot and John Cranley needed only 50 valid signatures on their ballot access petitions to be on the ballot for Congress in Ohio District One.
 Anyone else, including you, who wanted another choice on their ballot for District One needed 1,675 valid signatures on their ballot access petition to be on the ballot for the exact same office.
 You needed 33.5 times, nearly 34 times, as many signatures as the corrupt parties needed to put someone on the ballot to represent you.
 I had 1,200 signatures.
 I could have used your help.
 I failed you (I worked my butt off).
 You have no other choice on your District One ballot this year.
 The two parties won again.
 No competition!